cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 - Validate `token.nonce[16...31] == report.metadata.report_id`.
 See
   {{setting-report-id}}.

-If any of the above step fails, the aggregator MUST reject the report share with an "unauthenticatedReport" error.
+If any of the above steps fails, the aggregator MUST reject the report share with an "unauthenticatedReport" error.
 Note that the binding of report and token nonce is an optimisation, allowing aggregators to only keep track of one set of nonces.
 Aggregators MAY choose to additionally